Page 1: Biography

 Artist, soldier, art teacher

-Horace Jones was born probably in 1867 or 1868 at Malvern Wells, Worcestershire, England, the third of 10 children of Sarah Ann Garner, a schoolteacher, and her husband, David Jones, an engineer.
+Horace Jones was born on 3 February 1868 at Malvern, Worcestershire, England, the third of 10 children of Sarah Ann Garner, a schoolteacher, and her husband, David Jones, an engineer.
 He arrived in Auckland, New Zealand, with his family probably in 1885.
 After studying art under Anne Dobson, a portrait painter and sculptor, he married her in Auckland on 5 September 1891.
 The couple then moved to Sydney, Australia, where Anne died on 7 June 1901.
-There were at least three children of the marriage.
+There were at least four children of the marriage.

 From 1892 to 1905 Horace Jones exhibited with the Art Society of New South Wales.
 About this time he changed his name to Horace Millichamp Moore-Jones and painted what may be his first war subject.
 He presented this oil painting, 'The departure of the Ninth Contingent from New Zealand for the South African War', to the Auckland Art Gallery in 1902.
 On 29 November 1905 he married Florence Emma Mitchell at Bellambi, New South Wales.
 They were to have two daughters and a son.
 About 1908 he returned with his family to Auckland.
 There he taught privately and at the Ladies' College, Remuera, where his mother was principal, and exhibited with the Auckland Society of Arts.
 About 1912 he travelled to London, enrolled at the Slade School of Fine Art, and joined Pearson's Magazine as a staff artist.